Emin Alper

 Emin Alper (born 13 August 1974, Karaman) is a Turkish filmmaker and historian.

-His directorial debut, Beyond the Hill won the Caligari Film Prize in the 62nd Berlinale and Best Film at the Asia Pacific Screen Awards.
-His second feature Frenzy won the Special Jury Prize after premiering in competition at the 72nd Venice International Film Festival.
+Most known for Beyond the Hill (2012), Frenzy (2015) and Burning Days (2022).
+For Salvation (2026), he won the Silver Bear Grand Jury Prize.

 Life

 During his university years, Emin Alper was an active member of the cinema club at Boğaziçi University, spending most of his time with friends thinking on and discussing about cinema.
 They would organize seminars with the prominent filmmakers of their time, Nuri Bilge Ceylan and Zeki Demirkubuz.
 He began writing scripts and film reviews.
 Together with his friends, he published the film magazine “Görüntü.”
 It was during his university years that his lifelong love for cinema shaped, persuading him to pursue filmmaking as a career.

 After graduating from the university with a degree in Economics, Alper furthered his Academic work, receiving his PhD in Modern Turkish History.
 Emin Alper subsequently began teaching at the Department of Social Science at Istanbul Technical University.
 He wrote on cinema and politics at several magazines including Tarih ve Toplum, Birikim, Mesele and Altyazı.